Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis Open Through March 27, 2026

-The Low-Income Home Energy Assistance Program (LIHEAP) Spring Subsidy enrollment will begin on April 15 and run through May 30, 2025.
+The Low-Income Home Energy Assistance Program (LIHEAP) Crisis enrollment will begin on January 6 and run through March 27, 2026.

 LIHEAP is available in all Kentucky counties.
 Community Action Council administers the program in Lexington-Fayette, Bourbon, Harrison, and Nicholas counties.
 To locate the agency responsible for LIHEAP in your county, visit capky.org.

-To make an appointment to receive LIHEAP services through Community Action Council, please use the online utility assistance appointment scheduler available at commaction.org or call (859) 300-6960.
+To make an appointment to receive LIHEAP services through Community Action Council, please use the online utility assistance appointment scheduler available at www.commaction.org or call (859) 300-6960.

-All applicants will be required to supply the following documentation at the time of application:
+Applicants are required to provide the following documentation at the time of application:

 1. Proof of Social Security Number or Permanent Residence card (Green Card) for each member of the household.